justinschoeman/LibC/README.md

 printf("Use Serial by setting it as the system print device...\n");

 Replaced symbols:
--printf
--puts
--sprintf
--snprintf
--vprintf
--vsprintf
--vsnprintf
+- printf
+- puts
+- sprintf
+- snprintf
+- vprintf
+- vsprintf
+- vsnprintf

 New symbols:
--printf_setprint
--pprintf
+- printf_setprint
+- pprintf

 Implementation is fairly complete, and if used exclusively is substantially cheaper in flash and stack than the Print class functions, while still providing substantial formatting capabilities.

 Primary restrictions:
--only supports 32bit types (64bit ints, and doubles are cast down to 32/float) -floats are calculated in place back to decimal representation - precision suffers after 8 significant digits -'a' format is functional, but formatting is not complete - not compiled by default -m$ width and precision formats are not handled and treated as unset -width is limited to 255 and precision 254
+- only supports 32bit types (64bit ints, and doubles are cast down to 32/float)
+- floats are calculated in place back to decimal representation - precision suffers after 8 significant digits
+- 'a' format is functional, but formatting is not complete - not compiled by default
+- m$ width and precision formats are not handled and treated as unset
+- width is limited to 255 and precision 254
--'g' my interpretation of precision differs from libc - mine as correct as I interpret the spec
+- 'g' my interpretation of precision differs from libc - mine as correct as I interpret the spec